-The Designated Safeguarding Lead is Debbie Kurup (Deputy is Gary Palmer).
+The Designated Safeguarding Lead is Alison Millward (Deputy is Debbie Kurup).
+The Designated Safeguarding Lead takes the ultimate lead responsibility for safeguarding arrangements within the school on a day-to-day basis, including online safety and understanding the filtering and monitoring systems and processes in place.
 They are responsible for making referrals to the duty officer when there have been concerns raised by any member of staff.
-The Designated Link Governor for Safeguarding is David Jones.
+The Designated Link Governor for Safeguarding is Natalie Davis.